August Heinrich Petermann: Arctic explorations

 Petermann spent a lot of time on the active promotion of his exploratory missions, especially the polar regions.
 For this he wrote more articles than for any of his other ventures.
 Up to 1871 he published seventeen maps of the Arctic and Antarctic in the regular issues and eight in the 'supplement' issues.
 He began publishing notices on the geography and exploration of the polar regions in PGM 38, 1871 (Geographie und Erforschung der Polar-Regionen started in 1865 and nos.
 51–135 appeared in PGM volumes 16, 1871 to 23, 1878), and from that time onwards 195 maps covered the polar regions, but none appeared in the supplements of that period.
 He actually started to push his interest in this subject in the 1865 issue of PGM and with the publication of supplement 16 (Ergänzungsband IV) in 1865.
 In the PGM-issue he recites the correspondence he has with the Royal Geographical Society (RGS) concerning the proposal of capt.
 Sherard Osborn (1822–1875) to send another English expedition to the North pole starting from Baffin Bay.
 In several articles he tries to persuade the RGS to support his plan to start the expedition from Spitsbergen and use steamships instead of sledges for transport.
 In one article he stresses his love for Arctic expeditions by reminiscing: "Who, like us, e.g. has attended the accounts of one capt.
 Inglefield (Edward Augustus Inglefield (1820–1894)) during the session of the Royal Geographical Society of London on 22 November 1852, would be persuaded to know that the natural beauty of the Arctic regions cannot be surpassed by any other in the world."
 Though the accompanying map shows his theory concerning an extended Greenland he doesn't write about this, but mainly about his errouneous theory concerning the behavior of the Gulf Stream.
 Supplement IV gives an overview of the knowledge of the area around Spitsbergen and the central Arctic.
 It contains articles by Petermann, R. Werner, N. Dunér and A.E.
 Nordenskiöld, Dr. Malmgrén, Barto von Löwenigh, and G. Jäger, and is accompanied by three maps.
 Petermann published this supplement issue to encourage people and institutes to support German efforts to explore the central Arctic.
 The first map, scale 1:40,000,000 covers both the Arctic and Antarctica, with the routes of the explorers from Cook to 1861.
-He measures the unexplored area in the Arctic as 140,000 German square miles (approximately 7,700,000 km²), comparing it to Australia's total of 138,000.
-The unexplored Antarctic he calculates as 396,000 German square miles (approximately 21,800,000 km²).
+He measures the unexplored area in the Arctic as 140,000 German square miles (approximately 7,700,000 km^{2}), comparing it to Australia's total of 138,000.
+The unexplored Antarctic he calculates as 396,000 German square miles (approximately 21,800,000 km^{2}).
 Petermann uses the map specifically to show the benefits of using ships for exploration, rather than the sledges usually used by the Americans and the British.
 He must have been convinced that the central Arctic contained vast expanses of open water and land, the latter presumably extensions of Greenland and Spitsbergen.
 Though the routes in the Antarctic map have been engraved, they are not highlighted in color.
 Instead Petermann has colored the polygons that encompass the areas covered by the several explorers.
 This highlights the unexplored area clearly, even though it is blank.
 But Petermann is definitely more interested in having the Germans explore the Arctic than the Antarctic, presumably because the costs of an Arctic expedition can be met more easily than those of an Antarctic one.
 The more detailed map of Spitsbergen not only shows the Swedish surveys of 1861 to 1864, but also the presence of coal fields, coastal areas with driftwood, and areas where reindeer can normally be found.
 Petermann's last map is in the modified polar projection first proposed by G. Jäger of Vienna.
 Jäger had developed this projection specifically to facilitate the palaeontological analysis of the inventory of animal life in the Arctic area.
 Petermann thought this the best projection for planning the laying of telegraph lines.